-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement Form 10-K are available at www.proxyvote.com

 SURO CAPITAL CORP.
-Annual Meeting of Stockholders May 31, 2023 9:00 A.M., Eastern Time This proxy is solicited by the Board of Directors The undersigned stockholder of SuRo Capital Corp. (the "Company") acknowledges receipt of the Notice of the Annual Meeting of Stockholders of the Company and hereby appoints Mark Klein and Allison Green, and each of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the offices of Eversheds Sutherland (US) LLP, The Grace Building, 1114 Sixth Avenue, 40th Floor, New York, NY 10036, on May 31, 2023 at 9:00 A.M., Eastern Time, and at all postponements or adjournments thereof, as indicated on this proxy.
-THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED ON THE REVERSE SIDE; where no choice is specified, it will be voted FOR Proposals 1, 2 and 3 and in the discretion of the proxies with respect to any other matters that may come before the meeting on which action can properly be taken, including any adjournments thereof.
-R1.0.0.6 0000603896_2 Continued and to be signed on reverse side
+Annual Meeting of Stockholders June 5, 2024 9:00 A.M., Eastern Time This proxy is solicited by the Board of Directors Stockholders of the Cou to act as attorneys and to vote at the Annual Building, 1114 Sixth Av kholder of SuRo Capital Corp. (the "Company") acknowledges receipt of the Notice of the Annual Meeting of mpany and hereby appoints Mark Klein and Allison Green, and each of them, and each with full power of substitution, proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled Meeting of Stockholders of the Company to be held at the offices of Eversheds Sutherland (US) LLP, The Grace venue, 40th Floor, New York, NY 10036, on June 5, 2024 at 9:00 A.M., Eastern Time, and at all postponements or as indicated on this proxy. choice is specified, it OCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED ON THE REVERSE SIDE; where no will be voted FOR Proposals 1, 2 and 3 and in the discretion of the proxies with respect to any other matters the meeting on which action can properly be taken, including any adjournments thereof.

+Continued and to be signed on reverse side